Friend class

 A friend class in C++ can access the private and protected members of the class in which it is declared as a friend.
 A significant use of a friend class is for a part of a data structure, represented by a class, to provide access to the main class representing that data structure.
 The friend class mechanism allows to extend the storage and access to the parts, while retaining proper encapsulation as seen by the users of the data structure.

 Similar to a friend class, a friend function is a function that is given access to the private and protected members of the class in which it is declared as a friend.

+Since C++26, C++ supports "variadic friends" (i.e. friend classes that come from variadic templates).

 Example

 The following example demonstrates the use of a friend-class for a graph data structure, where the graph is represented by the main class Graph, and the graph's vertices are represented by the class Vertex.